opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Open the ``xsheet_html.xml``  file available in the folder ``OpenToonz_stuff\profiles\layouts\settings`` with a text editor application (e.g. Notepad or TextEdit).

-.. tip:: **To change the size of the table used for splitting the xsheet in sections:**
+.. tip:: **To change the size of the table used for splitting the Xsheet in sections:**

     Change the ``page row``  and ``page columns``  values in the ``xsheet_html.xml``  file.